Zhang Lianwei

-Career
+Early life

 Zhang was born in Zhuhai in Guangdong Province.
 The People's Republic of China's first golf course opened in 1984, and Zhang took up the game soon afterwards.
-He worked as a caddie and won the China Amateur Open Championship three times before turning professional in 1994.
+He worked as a caddie and won the China Amateur Open Championship three times.

+Professional career

+In 1994, Zhang turned professional.
 Early in his career, Zhang won a number of smaller tournaments around Asia, in China, Malaysia and Thailand.
-He has competed predominantly on the Asian Tour since 1997, but has also played extensively on the Japan Golf Tour.
+He has competed predominantly on the Asian Tour since 1997 but has also played extensively on the Japan Golf Tour.
 He has also played outside Asia with limited success.
 However he did win a tournament in Canada in 2000.

 Zhang came to global attention at the 2003 Caltex Singapore Masters, where he edged out Ernie Els with a birdie on the final hole to become the first Chinese golfer to win on the European Tour.
 With this victory he also became the first Chinese golfer to make the top 100 in the Official World Golf Rankings.
 As a result, in 2004 he received a special invitation to play in the Masters Tournament, becoming the first player from mainland China to compete in the tournament.
 His invite drew significant criticism, with many players believing that there were other Asian golfers more deserving of a place in the Augusta field.

 Zhang has won a total of five tournaments on the Asian Tour, and has a best end of season ranking of 2nd on the Order of Merit, achieved in 2003.
 He has also won six times on the China Tour, where he topped the Order of Merit in 2006.

 In 2009, while being invited to compete in the Omega European Masters in Crans-sur-Sierre Switzerland, Zhang met Stéphane Barras the local club pro, who later became his coach.
 In February 2010 Zhang and Stéphane opened a golf training center in Haigeng, Kunming in the province of Yunnan, (the Olympic training ground of China).
 In April 2010, Zhang regained his title at the PGA of China and in 2011 he finishing -13 and best Chinese at the China Open co-sanctioned with European Tour, OneAsia tour and Asian Tour.